Sam McPheeters

-Sam McPheeters (born 1969 Lorain, Ohio) is an American artist, journalist, novelist, and performer.
+Sam McPheeters (born 1969) is an American singer, artist, journalist, novelist, and performer.

+Early life

 Raised in Albany, New York, he became a published author at age 12, with Travelers' Tales, a collection of regional folklore.

+Music

 In 1985, McPheeters grew active with the hardcore punk scene, producing several fanzines and organizing local concerts.
 After moving to New York City in 1987, he co-founded Born Against in 1989 and the Vermiform Records label in 1990.
 In 1993, he co-founded the Virginia-based band Men's Recovery Project, and in 2003, he co-founded the Los Angeles-based band Wrangler Brutes.

+Publications

 Starting in 2005, McPheeters has written for a variety of national magazines, including the Chicago Reader, Huffington Post, the OC Weekly, Vice, and the Village Voice.
 In 2012, his first novel, The Loom Of Ruin, was published through Los Angeles-based Mugger Books and received positive reviews.
 He lives in Pomona, California.

 In 2016, Talos Press release McPheeters' second novel, Exploded View.

-In 2020 Sam's third book (an anti-memoir), "Mutations: The Many Strange Faces of Hardcore Punk", was published by Rare Bird Books.
-The book includes musings about Fort Thunder, Thrones (band), Muzak, and The Flying Lizards, with a foreword by Tobi Vail of Bikini Kill.